 Sleeping with Lower Back Discomfort

-At Stretch Zone we offer many practitioner-assisted stretches for lower back pain, and we’ve seen the spinal issues that can arise from bad sleep habits.
+At Stretch Zone, we offer many practitioner-assisted stretches for lower back pain, and we’ve seen the spinal issues that can arise from bad sleep habits.

 Something as simple as a new mattress or new sleeping position can help soothe the discomfort you’re feeling.